-Questions elaborated in Section 2.4 of the EMC's Strategic Plan.20 The EMC will work with Board staff to screen proposals for any conflicts of interest.
+The EMC will conduct a preliminary technical review of all Initial Concept Proposals that are received by the due date.
+This review will consider the completeness of the proposals and whether they are within the scope of the Themes and Critical Monitoring Questions elaborated in Section 2.4 of the EMC's Strategic Plan.20 The EMC will work with Board staff to screen proposals for any conflicts of interest.
 The EMC may request the Principal Investigator to provide additional information within a reasonable period.
-When the EMC determines that an Initial Concept is complete and within scope, it will invite the Principal Investigator to submit a Full Project Proposal by a specified date, typically in October.
+When the EMC determines that an Initial Concept is complete and within scope, it will invite the Principal Investigator to submit a Full Project Proposal by a specified date, typically in November.

-Full Project Proposals will be evaluated by the EMC using the ranking criteria and approach outlined in Section 5.0 of the EMC's Strategic Plan.
-22 Ranking results will be posted on the EMC website and applicants will be notified of the results and receive comments from the EMC.
-The EMC will generally complete the review of Full Project Proposals and make any funding recommendations for FY 2022/23 at the December 2022 meeting.
+Full Project Proposals will be evaluated by the EMC using the ranking criteria and approach outlined in Section 5.0 of the EMC's Strategic Plan.20 Ranking results will be posted on the EMC website and applicants will be notified of the results and receive comments from the EMC.
+The EMC will complete the review of Full Project Proposals and make any funding recommendations for the 2022/23 fiscal year at their December 2022 meeting.

-This review will consider the completeness of the proposals and whether they are within the scope of the Themes and Critical Monitoring Questions as detailed in Section 2.4 of the EMC's Strategic Plan.
-22 Principal Investigators will be invited to present and discuss their proposals at an EMC meeting.
+This review will consider the completeness of the proposals and whether they are within the scope of the Themes and Critical Monitoring Questions as detailed in Section 2.4 of the EMC's Strategic Plan.20 Principal Investigators will be invited to present and discuss their proposals at an EMC meeting.
 If needed, the EMC may request the Principal Investigator to provide additional information within a reasonable period.